BitmineBarry/android_cake/README.txt

 =====================================================================================

-Migrate to a ViewModel Architecture.
+Intention is to Migrate to a ViewModel Architecture.

               ---------------------
 		      | Activity/Fragment |